devonz1/100-days-of-code/log.md

 there are a lot of elements and classes I was unaware of and I have a bit more learning to catch up on.

+Day 12 : 06/10/22

+Progress: Started working on css box model .

+Thoughts : Im not sure the purpose of the box model but im Push forward through the project.

+Day 13 06/12/22

+Progress : Finished the box model Project .

+Thoughts : I had to change up the colors a bit from the original project to make it my own plus it looks better with brighter colors and it still looks like a rothko painting.